Stabax/TinyConf/README.md

 ### Customize syntax ###

-You can customize every single "control" character or sequence that is used to recognize Keys/Values, Multivalues, Comments, Sections...\n
+You can customize every single "control" character or sequence that is used to recognize Keys/Values, Multivalues, Comments, Sections...<br>
-To do so, you can check the defines inside tinyconf.config.hpp file which are documented as they are defined.\n
+To do so, you can check the defines inside tinyconf.config.hpp file which are documented as they are defined.<br>

 ### Example configuration file ###